Cliff Fletcher: Coyotes

 Fletcher joined the Phoenix Coyotes on February 17, 2001, as general manager and executive vice-president.
 On August 28, 2001, he passed his GM role to Mike Barnett and became senior executive vice-president of hockey operations.

-On April 11, 2007, Fletcher and General Manager Mike Barnett were fired after the Coyotes finished the 2006–07 season with its worst record since relocating from Winnipeg to Phoenix in 1996.
+On April 11, 2007, Fletcher and General Manager Mike Barnett were fired after the Coyotes finished the 2006–07 season with their worst record since relocating from Winnipeg to Phoenix in 1996.

 Return to Toronto

 Fletcher was officially named the interim general manager of the Toronto Maple Leafs on January 22, 2008, replacing John Ferguson Jr. Fletcher signed a nineteen-month contract with the franchise; serving as GM for six months before becoming an executive for the Maple Leaf Sports & Entertainment organization.
 He was replaced as GM of the Toronto Maple Leafs by Brian Burke.

 Team President Richard Peddie announced that Fletcher would likely be the general manager through the 2008-09 NHL season, although it was later announced on November 27, 2008, that Brian Burke had agreed to a six-year contract as the Maple Leafs' GM.
 Fletcher served the remainder of his contract with the Maple Leafs as an adviser for the Maple Leafs management team.
 During the off season of 2009, Fletcher signed a multi-year contract extension.